 Can you fly with CBD?

-With summer here, you may be eyeing your next vacation destination and wondering, can you fly with CBD gummies or oils?
+You may be eyeing your next vacation destination and wondering, can you fly with CBD gummies or oils?
 Perhaps you use CBD oil to calm fears of flying or CBN gummies to help you sleep.
 Or maybe you take CBG products for exercise recovery or to relax muscles and ease painful joints after being squished into an economy seat.
 Or, how about appetite suppressant THCV for that beach getaway?

 Is it legal to fly with CBD?

 The TSA’s official stance is that CBD oil is allowed in both carry-on and checked bags, as long as it contains less than 0.3% THC and is derived from hemp.
 THC, short for tetrahydrocannabinol, is the main psychoactive cannabinoid found in cannabis and hemp plants.
 CBD products with more than 0.3% THC are not allowed on planes.
 In fact, they can only be sold in cannabis dispensaries and are not allowed to cross state lines.

 It’s important to understand the different make-up of hemp-derived products like full spectrum CBD oils, CBD isolates, rare cannabinoids, gummies, and more.